bproai/pieverse-desktop/Business Plan/business-plan.md

 6. **24/7 Continuous Operation**: Our fusion organization model enables non-stop progress that transcends human biological limitations while respecting and optimizing for them.

-7. **Digital Proxy Capabilities**: Unlike basic AI assistants that merely schedule or draft content, PiEVerse can actually represent the user as an active participant in professional contexts.
+7. **Digital Proxy Capabilities**: Unlike basic AI assistants that merely schedule or draft content, PieVerse can actually represent the user as an active participant in professional contexts.

 8. **Human-Centric Digital Double**: Maintains the uniqueness of individual users through personalized representation rather than generic automation.